-In this guide you’ll learn how to start your vehicle without a starter motor, why you can’t start an auto transmission by bump starting and a mechanics tips for swapping out your starter motor.
+In this guide, you’ll learn how to start your vehicle without a starter motor, why you can’t start an auto transmission by bump starting, and mechanics tips for swapping out your starter motor.

 How To Bump Start Your Car

-This is a great hack to use when your battery is flat or your starter is faulty, however this is a miracle cure for general non starting issues.
-If you car has some other problem, bump starting won’t help.
+This is a great hack to use when your battery is flat or your starter is faulty, however, this is a miracle cure for general nonstarting issues.
+If your car has some other problem, a bump start won’t help.
 It should be noted, this hack will only work for manual transmission cars.

 1 Driver sits in vehicle

-The driver sits in the vehicle, they have an important job do at the critical moment in the process.
-It is possible for the driver to be a pusher also, but this risks a runaway car or personal injury and isn’t advised especially as a first time bump starter.
+The driver sits in the vehicle, they have an important job to do at the critical moment in the process.
+It is possible for the driver to be a pusher also, but this risks a runaway car or personal injury and isn’t advised especially as a first-time bump starter.

 2 Ignition switch turned to “On” position